AmandaHJLIS/MarcViiew/marcviiew-wiiext-profile..md

 ## 9. Non-Official Status

-WiiExt is an unofficial vocabulary developed for use with MarcViiew.
+WiiExt is an unofficial extension developed for use with MarcViiew.

-It is not an official Library of Congress vocabulary, extension, or standard.
+It is not an official Library of Congress vocabulary, thesaurus, extension, or standard.

 It is not endorsed, maintained, or administered by the Library of Congress.